Frédéric Beigbeder: Life and career

 Beigbeder was born into a privileged family in Neuilly-sur-Seine, Hauts-de-Seine.
 His mother, Christine de Chasteigner, is a translator of novels (Barbara Cartland et al.); his brother is Charles Beigbeder, a businessman.
+His parents divorced when he was between 5 and 7 years old.
 He studied at the Lycée Montaigne and Louis-le-Grand, and later at the Institut d'Etudes Politiques de Paris and the CELSA Paris-Sorbonne.
 Upon graduation at the age of 24, he began work as a copywriter in Young & Rubicam, then as an author, broadcaster, publisher, and dilettante.

 In 1994, Beigbeder founded the "Prix de Flore", which takes its name from the Café de Flore in Saint-Germain-des-Prés.
 The prize is awarded annually to a promising young French author.
 Vincent Ravalec, Jacques A. Bertrand, Michel Houellebecq are among those who have won the prize.
 In 2004, the tenth anniversary of the prize, it was awarded to the only American to ever receive it, Bruce Benderson.

+Beigbeder is on the jury of the Prix Fitzgerald, a literary prize in the French Riviera where Francis Scott Fitzgerald wrote Tender is the Night.

 Three of Beigbeder's novels, 99 Francs, Love Lasts Three Years and Windows on the World, have been or will be adapted for the cinema.
 The film of Windows on the World will be directed by the French/English director Max Pugh.

 In 2002, he presented the TV talk show ypershow on the French channel Canal +, co-presented with Jonathan Lambert, Sabine Crossen and Henda.
 That year he also advised French Communist Party candidate Robert Hue in the presidential election.

 In 2005, he was, with other authors such as Alain Decaux, Richard Millet and Jean-Pierre Thiollet, one of the Beirut Book Fair's guests in the Beirut International Exhibition & Leisure Center.

 He worked for a few years as an editor for Flammarion.
 He left Flammarion in 2006.

 His novel A French Novel was awarded the Prix Renaudot in November 2009.
 He has written columns in Le Figaro Magazine since 2010.

 Beigbeder's writing style includes both humour and self-mockery.
 His books are full of high-low cultural references.

 In addition, he hosts Le Cercle, a TV programme of literary and film reviews broadcast on Canal+ Cinéma.

 On 12 December 2023, he was detained by French police over allegations of rape of a young woman.
 Beigbeder denies the allegations.